 - Cohort program designed to provide support for new professionals, develop best practices for teaching and aid in career success.

 All fellows must forego any other employment within the University and state system

 during the entire length of the 2020-21 academic year program

-Applications should be submitted using the online form.
-Fellows for 2020-21 will be announced by May 11, 2020.
+Applications are no longer being accepted for 2020-21 fellowships.
 For questions, please contact Dr. Cynthia Davis at firstname.lastname@example.org.